ray-project/ray/doc/source/cluster/kubernetes.rst

 .. code-block:: shell

-  # Navigate to the directory containing the chart
-  $ cd ray/deploy/charts

   # Install a small Ray cluster with the default configuration
   # in a new namespace called "ray".
 Let's name the Helm release "example-cluster."
-  $ helm -n ray install example-cluster --create-namespace ./ray
+  $ helm -n ray install example-cluster --create-namespace ray-charts/ray
   NAME: example-cluster
   LAST DEPLOYED: Fri May 14 11:44:06 2021
   NAMESPACE: ray